mrisher/smtp-sts/spec.md

 report-only mode, enabling offline ("report-only") deployments and auditing for compliance.

-## Advantages When Used Without DANE
+### Advantages of SMTP STS when compared to DANE

-When deployed without a DANE TLSA record, SMTP STS offers the following advantages compared to DANE:
+SMTP STS offers the following advantages compared to DANE:

    * *Infrastructure:* In comparison to DANE, this proposal does not require DNSSEC be deployed on either the sending or receiving domain.
 In addition,